Optimizing inventory turnover has become essential for organizations aiming to enhance their operational efficiency and profitability.

 - Reduced holding costs: Holding excessive inventory incurs costs like storage, warehousing, and insurance.
 A high turnover rate helps minimize these expenses.

-- Lower risk of obsolescence: Frequent turnover reduces the chances of holding outdated or obsolete products, protecting businesses from potential losses.
+- Lower risk of obsolescence: Frequent turnover reduces the chances of holding outdated products, protecting businesses from potential losses.

 Low inventory turnover